truemagic-coder/solana-agent/README.md

 - You're using multiple LLM providers with OpenAI-compatible APIs.
 - You need configurable guardrails for safety.
 - You prefer a code-first approach to agent definition.
-- Developer experience and debugging tools are a priority.

 #### Choose **LangGraph** when:
 - You need complex, multi-step workflows with branching logic.